thruston/python-tabulate/README.md

 `add` adds the total to the foot of a column.
 The default option is `sum`, but it can be any method from the Python3 `statistics` library: `mean`, `median`, `mode`, `stdev`, `variance`, and so on.
-Non-numerical entries in a column count as zeros.
+Non-numerical entries in a column are ignored.
 A rule is added before the total row.
 Given the simple table above `add` produces:

     First   100
     Second  200